Persistent current oscillations in a double-ring quantum gas: Persistent Current Oscillations at Mean-Field (Gross-Pitaevskii) level

 is the 2D Gross-Pitaevskii operator, and the density is normalized such that $\iint \text{d}x\text{d}y\,|\psi(\bm{\rho},t)|^2=N$.
 Here, ${g_\text{2D}=g/\sqrt{2 \pi} l_z = \sqrt{8\pi}\hbar^2a_s/ml_z}$ is the effective two-dimensional two-body interaction coupling ($g$ denotes the 3D coupling), with associated {\it s}-wave interaction strength $a_s=2.75\,$nm, $\mu_\text{2D}$ is the 2D chemical potential (related to the full 3D chemical potential $\mu$), $m$ the $^{23}$Na atomic mass.
 For our chosen parameters, $\mu_\text{2D}=14.93\hbar\omega_\rho$ before the addition of the potential (i.e.~for $V_0=0$).
 All simulations are performed in a $L_x\times L_y = 120\times80\mu$m$^{2}$ grid, with $768\times512$ grid points.

-The barrier amplitude is increased/decreased linearly, with its maximum constant value reaching slightly exceeding the chemical potential to establish an effective barrier.
+The barrier amplitude is increased/decreased linearly, with its maximum constant value slightly exceeding the chemical potential, in order to establish an effective barrier.
 Given the physical importance of the relation of the barrier amplitude to the chemical potential, throughout this work, $V_0(t)$ will always be scaled to the relevant chemical potential [see Fig.~\ref{fig:1}(d)].

-To analyze the system dynamics, we first numerically obtain the ground state of the system when $V_0=0$ via imaginary time propagation.
-We then initialize our persistent current oscillator by phase imprinting a $2\pi$ winding around the center of the left ring, such that the system state can be characterized by the corresponding winding numbers $n_\text{L}=-1$ (left ring) and $n_\text{R}=0$ (right ring, no persistent current).
-The persistent current, or winding number, is akin to a ``ghost" vortex in the center of the annulus, and this language will be used interchangeably.
+To analyze the system dynamics, we first numerically obtain the ground state of the system in the absence of the barrier (i.e.~when $V_0=0$) via imaginary time propagation.
+We then initialize our persistent current oscillator by phase imprinting a $2\pi$ clockwise winding around the center of the left ring, such that the system state can be characterized by the corresponding winding numbers $n_\text{L}=-1$ (left ring) and $n_\text{R}=0$ (right ring, no persistent current).
+The persistent current, or winding number, is akin to a ``ghost" vortex in the center of the annulus, and this language will be used interchangeably (with winding number of $+1$ ($-1$) respectively corresponding to the presence of a ``ghost'' vortex (anti-vortex).
 After phase imprinting, we allow for 100ms of thermalization, leading to the initial condition shown in Fig.~\ref{fig:1}(a).
-Previous work in this geometry has shown that the vortex remains trapped in its initial state \cite{bland2020persistent}.
+Previous work in this geometry has shown that the ghost vortex (or anti-vortex) remains trapped in its initial state \cite{bland2020persistent}.
 However, the inclusion of an external barrier potential changes the system topology from a 2-torus to a torus, allowing for the transfer of the current between rings.